aGotelli/ARPRO/README.md

 # ARPRO

-This public repository is intended to have all the code we create during the lab.
+This public repository is intended to have all the code we create during the labs.

 In order to download the code you can run the this command where you this repository.

       git clone https://github.com/aGotelli/ARPRO.git

 This folder is divided into two branches: s1_s2 and s3, accordingly to you schedule in OnBoard where group one and two are always together and group three is alone.

+As such, the two branches contains different code that we write during the two independent lab sessions.

 In order to see the code in the correct branch, open a terminal in the ARPRO repository and run the command